AnicetusCer/roto/cheatsheet.md

 ## Reminders

+- Gradle wrapper is used everywhere; it’s pinned with `distributionSha256Sum` for reproducible downloads (see `gradle/wrapper/gradle-wrapper.properties` and `docs/BUILDING.md`).
+- Release signing pulls secrets from `~/.gradle/keystore-com.anicetuscer.roto.properties`; see `docs/BUILDING.md` for keystore layout and verification steps (the keystore can live under `~/.secrets/android/com.anicetuscer.roto/release.jks`).
 - If PowerShell can’t find `emulator` or `adb`, use the full paths (e.g. `"C:\Android\sdk\emulator\emulator.exe"`).
 - Change the emulator date/time to match the week you’re testing (Settings → System → Date & time).
-- Use the in-app **Clear rota** button or `adb shell pm clear org.roto` before importing a new JSON.
-- When returning from WSL, re-run `emulator -avd PixelLikeApi34` if the emulator isn’t already running.
-- If `avdmanager` says the package can’t be found, install it first with:
+- If `avdmanager` says the package can’t be found, install it first:
   ```powershell
   sdkmanager "system-images;android-34;google_apis_playstore;x86_64"
   ```
-'